 In 2011 Jonathan established Inter Mediate, an NGO dedicated to conflict resolution around the world.
 It is currently working on eight conflicts.
 Jonathan was Chief of Staff to Tony Blair from 1994 to 2007, and at the same time the British Government’s chief negotiator on Northern Ireland from 1997 to 2007.
 Jonathan was a British Diplomat from 1979 to 1994, specialising in negotiation.
 He was a member of the British team conducting the negotiations on the return of Hong Kong to the Chinese in the early 1980’s, at the Conference on Disarmament in Europe (CDE) arms control talks and the Conference on Security and Cooperation in Europe (CSCE) human rights talks with the Soviet Union in the mid-1980’s, the Two plus Four talks on German Unification and the G7 in the late 1980’s.
 As political officer at the British Embassy in Washington he attached himself to the Presidential campaign of Governor Bill Clinton in 1991 and stayed with it until Clinton’s victory in 1992.
 He subsequently introduced Tony Blair and Gordon Brown to Bill Clinton and his team in 1993.
 Since leaving No 10 Downing Street, Jonathan has used his experience in Northern Ireland to help in a series of conflicts at first as a senior adviser to the Centre for Humanitarian Dialogue in Geneva and now through Inter Mediate.
 Jonathan lectures, writes and broadcasts on conflict resolution and is called on from time to time to give advice in different conflict regions.
 Jonathan published The New Machiavelli, How to Wield Power in the Modern World in 2010 and Talking to Terrorists How to End Armed Conflicts in 2014.
 Jonathan joined the SCA/SCI Board in September 2013.

 Dona D. Young is a director of Foot Locker, Inc., chairing the nominating and governance committee, Aegon, N.V., and Save the Children.
 She previously served on the board of a global manufacturing company and a large banking institution, as well as several not-for-profit organizations.
+In 2016 Dona was elected Lead Director at Foot Locker.
 After a 30-year career, she retired as chair, president, and CEO of an insurance and asset management company shortly after the spin-off of its asset management business at the end of 2008.
 Dona was one of only twenty-four women CEOs of Fortune 1000 companies when she retired.
 In addition to her board work, Dona serves as a strategic advisor to CEOs and boards, regularly speaks on board governance topics and serves as a member for the Board Advisory Services Group of the National Association of Corporate Directors.
 She was a member of the 2012 Advanced Leadership Fellowship at Harvard University and has earned the NACD Leadership Fellows designation.
 Dona has been named to the 2015 NACD Directorship 100 which recognizes those individuals who have advanced exemplary board leadership.
-Dona joined the SCA/SCI Board in 2016.
+Dona is on the Board of Save the Children US and she joined the SCA/SCI Board in 2016.